U.S. National Forest Campground Guide

 FISHING - No

-CAMPGROUND NAME: Nevada Beach VISIT DATE: 07/15/2003 UPDATE DATE: 3/10/2021 STATE: Nevada REGION: Pacific Southwest RANGER DISTRICT: Lake Tahoe Basin Management Unit NEAREST CITY/TOWN: Stateline RESERVATIONS: 1-877-444-6777 or make on-line reservation DIRECTIONS: In Stateline, NV, at intersection of US Rt.
+CAMPGROUND NAME: Nevada Beach VISIT DATE: 07/15/2003 UPDATE DATE: 4/9/2025 STATE: Nevada REGION: Pacific Southwest RANGER DISTRICT: Lake Tahoe Basin Management Unit NEAREST CITY/TOWN: Stateline RESERVATIONS: 1-877-444-6777 or make on-line reservation DIRECTIONS: In Stateline, NV, at intersection of US Rt.
 50 and Stateline Ave., take Rt.
 50 north 1.8 miles to sign with campground symbol.
 Turn left after sign onto Elks Point Rd and go 0.5 miles to campground on left.
 GENERAL COMMENTS: The elevation is 6,100 ft.
 The campground, on the eastern shore of Lake Tahoe, is a series of three unnamed loops in a stand of Jeffrey pine.
 Many camp sites have a view of the lake.
 The loop nearest the beach is the most open with little privacy between camp sites.
 The farther from the beach, the more spacious the sites with sagebrush and manzanita separating them.
 The beach offers a pleasant place to stroll especially at sunset.
 Stateline, NV offers a cook's night out and casinos.
 Firewood is available for a fee.
-SEASONS Open Seasonal: Yes Open All Year: No Seasonal Comment: Open May 14 through October 16 RATE AND MAXIMUM STAY PERMITTED Rate: $36 per day NOTE: $2 per day additional on national holidays Maximum Stay Permitted (days): 14 CAMPGROUND SITE CONFIGURATION No. RV Sites: 0 No. Tent Sites: 0 No. Combined Sites (Tent or RV): 53 Total Sites: 53 Tent Pads: No Open Sites: Yes Wooded Sites: Yes No. Tables on Sites: 53 No. Grilles on Sites: 53 Equestrian Camping: No RV INFORMATION Hookups: None No. RV Pull Throughs: 2 Waste Station: No Average Parking Apron Size: 11' X 42' Comments: The parking aprons are paved.
+SEASONS Open Seasonal: Yes Open All Year: No Seasonal Comment: Open May 23 through October 13 RATE AND MAXIMUM STAY PERMITTED Rate: $47 per day NOTE: $2 per day additional fee on national holidays.
+Maximum Stay Permitted (days): 14 CAMPGROUND SITE CONFIGURATION No. RV Sites: 0 No. Tent Sites: 0 No. Combined Sites (Tent or RV): 53 Total Sites: 53 Tent Pads: No Open Sites: Yes Wooded Sites: Yes No. Tables on Sites: 53 No. Grilles on Sites: 53 Equestrian Camping: No RV INFORMATION Hookups: None No. RV Pull Throughs: 2 Waste Station: No Average Parking Apron Size: 11' X 42' Comments: The parking aprons are paved.
 The nearby Zephyr Cove campground provides an RV waste station with no potable water - $10 fee.
 FACILITIES Vaults: No Flush Toilets: Yes Hot Showers: No Wheelchair Friendly Toilets: Yes Public Phone: Yes Playground: No No. Water Spigots (non-site): 9 No. Threaded: 6 WATER SPORTS Lake: Yes Swimming (provided): Yes Sailing: Yes Boat Ramp: No Boat Carry Down Access: Yes Power Boating: Yes Boating (no power): Yes Water Skiing: Yes Rafting (whitewater): No Kayaking (whitewater): No Comments: Lake Tahoe is 22 miles long, 12 miles wide and 1,645 ft. deep.
 The beach is sandy.
 HIKING Lam Wa Tah Trail (foot & mountain bike) - 2.6 miles FISHING Kokanee salmon and Mackinaw, Rainbow, and Brown trout

-CAMPGROUND NAME: William Kent VISIT DATE: 07/14/2003 UPDATE DATE: 3/10/2021 STATE: California REGION: Pacific Southwest RANGER DISTRICT: Lake Tahoe Basin Management Unit NEAREST CITY/TOWN: Tahoe City RESERVATIONS: 1-877-444-6777 or make on-line reservation DIRECTIONS: From Tahoe City, CA, take State Rt.
+CAMPGROUND NAME: William Kent VISIT DATE: 07/14/2003 UPDATE DATE: 4/9/2025 STATE: California REGION: Pacific Southwest RANGER DISTRICT: Lake Tahoe Basin Management Unit NEAREST CITY/TOWN: Tahoe City RESERVATIONS: 1-877-444-6777 or make on-line reservation DIRECTIONS: From Tahoe City, CA, take State Rt.
 89 south 2.3 miles to campground on right.
 GENERAL COMMENTS: The elevation is 6,200 ft.
 The campground is located in the middle of a residential area across State Rt.
 89 from Lake Tahoe.
 A pleasant variety of trees, including Jeffrey pine and cedar, provide good shade.
 With camp sites close together and little understory, privacy is minimal.
 Some traffic noise from State Rt.
 89 can be heard in parts of the campground.
 The campground is convenient to the many attractions of Tahoe City.
 This is bear county; practice safe food storage techniques.
-SEASONS Open Seasonal: Yes Open All Year: No Comment: Open May 14 through October 16 RATE AND MAXIMUM STAY PERMITTED Rate: $31 per day plus $2 per day additional on national holidays Maximum Stay Permitted (days): 14 CAMPGROUND SITE CONFIGURATION No. RV Sites: 0 No. Tent Sites: 0 No. Combined Sites (Tent or RV): 90 Total Sites: 90 Tent Pads: No Open Sites: Yes Wooded Sites: Yes No. Tables on Sites: 90 No. Grilles on Sites: 90 Equestrian Camping: No RV INFORMATION Hookups: None No. RV Pull Throughs: 0 Waste Station: Yes Potable Water at Waste Station: Yes Average Parking Apron Size: 11' X 40' Comments: The parking aprons are paved.
+SEASONS Open Seasonal: Yes Open All Year: No Comment: Open May 23 through October 13 RATE AND MAXIMUM STAY PERMITTED Rate: $42 per day NOTE: $2 per day additional fee on national holidays.
+Maximum Stay Permitted (days): 14 CAMPGROUND SITE CONFIGURATION No. RV Sites: 0 No. Tent Sites: 0 No. Combined Sites (Tent or RV): 90 Total Sites: 90 Tent Pads: No Open Sites: Yes Wooded Sites: Yes No. Tables on Sites: 90 No. Grilles on Sites: 90 Equestrian Camping: No RV INFORMATION Hookups: None No. RV Pull Throughs: 0 Waste Station: Yes Potable Water at Waste Station: Yes Average Parking Apron Size: 11' X 40' Comments: The parking aprons are paved.
 The interior road is tight and the RV waste station fee is $5.
 FACILITIES Vaults: No Flush Toilets: Yes Hot Showers: No Wheelchair Friendly Toilets: No Public Phone: No Playground: No No. Water Spigots (non-site): 17 No. Threaded: 12 WATER SPORTS Lake: Yes Swimming (provided): Yes Sailing: Yes Boat Ramp: No Boat Carry Down Access: No Power Boating: Yes Boating (no power): Yes Water Skiing: Yes Rafting (whitewater): No Kayaking (whitewater): No Comments: Lake Tahoe is 22 miles long, 23 miles wide and 1,645 ft. deep.
 Swimming beach is on other side of State Rt.
 89. HIKING - No FISHING Kokanee salmon and Mackinaw, Rainbow, and Brown trout